alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 In this post I'll be wrapping up my "series" on my Spotify recommender system and Python/C++ shared library.
 To conclude the project, I'm going to talk through the thinking behind the recommender system that I've built, as well as the results.
 While the goal of this phase of the project was to create a model that could be deployed and used in real time, I wasn't able to achieve this result with the dataset that I had retrieved using the API.
 However, I can say that I am happy with the results of the model themselves.
 More on that later.

-## Creating a Dataset of Spotify Songs
+## Creating a Dataset of Spotify tracks

 While datasets of Spotify tracks and audio features exist on sites such as [Kaggle]([https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks)), my motivation for building a Spotify API wrapper was to 'mine' Spotify data myself.
 In order to make the wrapper development process pay off, I aimed to build a dataset larger than the one available on Kaggle.